A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Next, copy the following three crucial lines into the \flecmd{relax.lmp} file:

-In this case, the \lmpcmd{pair\_style reaxff} is used without a control file.
+In this case, the \lmpcmd{pair\_style reaxff} is used without a control file (see note below).
 The \lmpcmd{safezone} and \lmpcmd{mincap} keywords are added to prevent allocation issues, which sometimes can trigger segmentation faults and \lmpcmd{bondchk} errors.
-The \lmpcmd{pair\_coeff} command uses the \href{\filepath tutorial5/reaxCHOFe.inc}{\dwlcmd{reaxCHOFe.inc}} file, which should have been downloaded during the tutorial set up.
+The \lmpcmd{pair\_coeff} command uses the \href{\filepath tutorial5/ffield.reax.CHOFe}{\dwlcmd{ffield.reax.CHOFe}} file, which should have been downloaded during the tutorial set up.
 Finally, the \lmpcmd{fix qeq/reaxff} is used to perform charge equilibration~\cite{rappe1991charge}, which occurs at every step.
-The values 0.0 and 10.0 represent the low and the high cutoffs, respectively, and $1.0 \text{e} -6$ is the tolerance.
+The values 0.0 and 10.0 represent the low and the high cutoffs, respectively, and $1.0 \text{e} -6$ is the tolerance, i.e., the precision to which the atomic charges are equilibrated during the charge equilibration process.
 The \lmpcmd{maxiter} sets an upper limit to the number of attempts to equilibrate the charge.

-Next, add the following commands to the \flecmd{relax.lmp} file to track the evolution of the charges during the simulation:
+\begin{note} The \lmpcmd{pair\_style reaxff} command optionally accepts a control file, which defines control variables such as global parameters of the ReaxFF potential, as well as performance and output settings.
+If no control file is provided, as in this tutorial, LAMMPS uses its default values, which correspond to those in Adri van Duin's original stand-alone ReaxFF code~\cite{van2001reaxff}. \end{note} Next, add the following commands to the \flecmd{relax.lmp} file to track the evolution of the charges during the simulation: